What volume measures

 For a cone: perpendicular height h is apex → centre of base.
 Slant height ℓ is apex → any point on the base circle.
 They relate via ℓ = √(r² + h²) (Pythagorean theorem on the right triangle formed by h, r, and ℓ).

 For a pyramid with rectangular base l × w: there are two slant heights — one along the length direction and one along the width direction.
-Each is also a Pythagorean: sqrt(h² + (w/2)²) and sqrt(h² + (l/2)²).
+Each is also Pythagorean: √(h² + (w/2)²) and √(h² + (l/2)²).

 Volume always uses perpendicular height.
 Surface area typically needs slant heights.
 The calculator asks for perpendicular height and derives slant values for you.